 What can players do on the island?

-Players can manage social interactions, shop for items, customize living spaces, design new content in the Palette House Workshop, and modify the island’s layout and decorations.
+Manage social interactions, shop for items, customize living spaces, design content in the Palette House Workshop, and modify the island's layout and decorations.